giampaolo/psutil/.github/ISSUE_TEMPLATE/bug.md

 ## Description

 {{{
-  A clear explanation of the bug, including traceback nessage (if any).
+  A clear explanation of the bug, including traceback message (if any).
 Please read the contributing guidelines before submit: https://github.com/giampaolo/psutil/blob/master/CONTRIBUTING.md }}}